 Cook County is the second largest county by population.
 It is home to more than half of the Chicagoland region's population and economic activity.
 Cook County government plays a pivotal role in serving and supporting the needs of those who live and work here.
-It is responsible for promoting the health, welfare, and safety of 5.15 million residents.
+It is responsible for promoting the health, welfare, and safety of more than five million residents.
 It manages the nation's largest consolidated court system and single-site jail campus.
 These objectives are accomplished via 10 separately elected Cook County offices and other appointed and independent agencies.
-Among the elected offices are the 17 Cook County Board of Commissioners, Board President, Assessor, Clerk of the Circuit Court, Cook County Clerk, over 400 Circuit Court Judges, Sheriff, State's Attorney, three Board of Review Commissioners, and Treasurer.
-The appointed offices include Cook County Health and Hospitals System, Forest Preserves District, Cook County Housing Authority, Cook County Landbank and Cook County Public Defender.
+Among the elected offices are the 17 Cook County Board of Commissioners, Board President, Assessor, Clerk of the Circuit Court, Cook County Clerk, over 400 Circuit Court Judges, Sheriff, State's Attorney, three Board of Review Commissioners and Treasurer.
+The offices under appointed leadership include Cook County Health, Forest Preserves District, Cook County Housing Authority, Cook County Landbank and Cook County Public Defender.

-Cook County has a "shared services" IT governance model.
+Cook County has a shared-services IT governance model.
 This allows for the elected offices to exercise autonomy over their individual IT decisions while leveraging the benefits of procuring services and hardware via enterprise-wide contracts.
 Cook County's hybrid approach allows for flexibility and cost efficiency.

-The Bureau of Technology (BOT) operates a centralized IT help desk utilized by several elected offices as well as Offices Under the President.
+The Bureau of Technology (BOT) operates a centralized IT help desk used by several elected offices as well as Offices Under the President.
 Pursuant to Cook County Ordinance No. 18-5634, BOT manages a Countywide Service Desk that provides Tier 1, or basic, help desk services Countywide.
 Pursuant to Cook County Ordinance No. 14-1481, BOT is also responsible for creating security standards and policies through the Information Security Working Group which includes representatives of each separately elected office.
 Additionally, BOT is responsible for Countywide network service and maintenance, and telecommunications.
 In addition to this role in Countywide operations, BOT provides all IT support for Offices Under the Cook County Board President, which are six bureaus and 34 departments.

-BOT manages enterprise-wide contracts such as the Microsoft contract for the County email system for many elected offices, with the exception of the Cook County Health and Hospitals System, Sheriff's Office, Treasurer's Office and Cook County Housing Authority.
-BOT provides computing equipment such as laptops, desktops, and peripheral devices for the Offices Under the President, Board of Review, Land Bank, Public Administrator, and Public Defender.
+BOT manages enterprise-wide contracts such as the Microsoft contract for the County email system for many elected offices, except for Cook County Health, Sheriff's Office, Treasurer's Office and Cook County Housing Authority.
+BOT provides computing equipment such as laptops, desktops, and peripheral devices for the Offices Under the President, Board of Review, Land Bank, Public Administrator and Public Defender.
 BOT provides or supports all servers for the Board of Review, Forest Preserves, Offices Under the President and Public Defender.
-BOT provides some server support for the Assessor, Chief Judge, County Clerk, State's Attorney, and Treasurer.
+BOT provides some server support for the Assessor, Chief Judge, County Clerk, State's Attorney and Treasurer.
 BOT supports a time and attendance system with biometric timeclocks for all agencies except the Housing Authority, as well as an Enterprise Resource Planning (ERP) System that covers some or all aspects of ERP services for all agencies except the Housing Authority.
+In FY2023, BOT plans to create a service catalog with Service Level Agreements (SLAs) for each service.